Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Conclusion

 \section{Conclusion}

-We have proposed a seeded photon regeneration scheme for axion searches with high-power laser pulses, showing that injecting a coherent seed electromagnetic field into the regeneration region can enhance the axion-induced photon signal by orders of magnitude and improve the sensitivity to the axion-photon coupling.
-The method circumvents the incompatibility of resonant cavities with femtosecond pulses, operates effectively in the time domain, and remains advantageous even under realistic noise constraints, provided that seed intensity fluctuations are monitored or stabilized.
-This theoretical framework motivates further simulations and proof-of-principle experiments, and establishes seeded regeneration as a promising strategy to extend the reach of pulsed light-shining-through-wall searches into unexplored regions of axion parameter space.
+We have proposed a seeded photon regeneration scheme for axion searches with high-power laser pulses.
+We show that by injecting a coherent seed electromagnetic field into the regeneration region, the coherent interaction between the axion field and the photons can enhance the axion-induced photon signal by orders of magnitude, thereby improve the experimental sensitivity to the axion-photon coupling.
+The method circumvents the incompatibility of resonant cavities with femtosecond pulses, operates effectively in the time domain, and remains advantageous even under realistic noise constraints, provided that seed intensity fluctuations are monitored via independent means.
+This approach motivates further studies and has the potential to significantly extend the reach for axions through the pulsed light-shining-through-a-wall.